How to Apply to UNMC Dermatology Residency

 Application Deadline: October 1st

-For specific questions, please don't hesitate to reach out to our Residency Program Coordinator Mackenzie Dehmer, email@example.com
+For specific questions, please don't hesitate to reach out to our Resident Coordinator Jaida Carley email@example.com

 Transparency in the Application Process

 The UNMC Department of Dermatology believes in transparency and communication about our residency application process in terms of selection criteria and logistics of the selection process.
 We are committed to a holistic application review process with the goal of finding a mutually beneficial fit for our dermatology program and resident applicants.
-We strongly believe the dermatology residency selection process should be reciprocal in nature and allow for the best "match" for all involved.
+We will be participating in a pilot through the APD in partnership with the AAMC Electronic Residency Application Service® (ERAS®) to utilize a supplemental ERAS application for use by dermatology during the upcoming 2021-2022 application and selection cycle.
+This supplemental application is optional will open in ERAS on September 1 and will include preference signaling and a revised experiences section with the goal of facilitating holistic review and improving the application screening process.
+UNMC Dermatology strongly believe the dermatology residency selection process should be reciprocal in nature and allow for the best "match" for all involved.
 Please see the information below and don't hesitate to reach out with any additional questions.

 - Selection Criteria